Celso-Jorge-Sebastiao/UNIL_SBB/README.md

 ## 9. Context

-This assignment was made by Lisa Chauvet and Celso Jorge Sebastiao for professor Michalis Vlachos' UNIL class : Machine learning and supervised methods.
+This assignment was made by Lisa Chauvet and Celso Jorge Sebastiao for professor Michalis Vlachos' UNIL class : Data Mining and Machine learning.
 The deadline was scheduled at the following date : 20.12.2023

 <img src="https://github.com/Celso-Jorge-Sebastiao/UNIL_SBB/assets/148785564/c8cb4c43-f77f-47f0-9569-39cc3429a300" alt="image" width="200"/>